coenraadhuman/clap/README.md

 @RequiredArgsConstructor
 @Command(
-    argument = VersionCommandArgument.class, // Class of the argument the command uses. componentModel = "spring" // Indicates if Spring injection should be used.
+    argument = VersionCommandArgument.class, // Class of the argument the command uses. componentModel = "spring", // Indicates if Spring injection should be used. description = "Command to calculate the semantic version based on the conventional commits of the current branch."
 )
 // Must extend CommandProcessor, generated source relies on it. public final class VersionCommand implements CommandProcessor<VersionCommandArgument> {